nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 ### Pagination

 The next issue to face was that of pagination: most subject areas offer more that 25 courses per quarter, meaning that the course results would be broken up into multiple pages.
-Weirdly enough, subsequent pages for a given subject area didn’t have distinct URLs – instead, the schedule of classes site made a network request and then just dynamically updated the content of the current page.
+Weirdly enough, subsequent pages for a given subject area didn't have distinct URLs – instead, the schedule of classes site made a network request and then just dynamically updated the content of the current page.

 No matter, though.
-I’d just have Puppeteer click the "next" button, scrape the new content, and repeat until it ran out of pages.
+I'd just have Puppeteer click the "next" button, scrape the new content, and repeat until it ran out of pages.
 Making this task a little easier was the hidden `pageCount` element on the page, which contains the number of pages that there were.

 ```javascript
 async function scrapeDepartment(page, link) {